This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 ❓ FAQs

 Yes!
-Mix the vodka and pickle juice and store in the fridge for up to 24 hours.
+Mix the vodka and pickle juice, then store them in the fridge for up to 24 hours.
 Just shake before serving.

 Any dill pickle works!
-Garlic, spicy, or sweet varieties will give your shots a different flavor.
+Garlic, spicy, or sweet varieties will add a distinct flavor to your shots.

 Absolutely.
 Some stores carry bottled pickle brine, though it may be harder to find than using leftover juice from a jar.